ferrop/incompressibleFoam/README.md

 For _steadyState_, the correct settings are :
 - in the fvSolutions file: set nOuterCorrectors and nCorrectors to 1.
-- _fieldsExtrapolation_ has to be set to false.
 - for the residuals definition, the fields have to be completed with "Final" notation.
 - for the linear solvers use also the notation with "Final".